 The plant was initially primarily concerned with brick making, using the Gault Clay quarry immediately adjacent to the plant, but also made hydraulic lime and Portland cement.
-The initial installation had four wet process bottle kilns and nine (216 t/week) by 1869.
+The initial installation was described on its sale in 1859 as "consisting of engine and house, washing mills, some four kilns, with accompanying drying stoves and nine coking ovens".
+The four wet process bottle kilns increased to nine (216 t/week) by 1869.
 During 1872-1877, a further 13 kilns were added, bringing output to 578 t/week.
 A further eight kilns were added in 1878-1881 (total 810 t/week) and 16 more in 1885-1893 (total 1284 t/week).
 These kilns constituted a more or less continuous long row extending 250 m along the Medway bank.
 From around 1895, some of the bottle kilns were replaced with Batchelor kilns, and seven were converted to shaft kilns, converted again to Schneider format around 1901.
 By 1901, the complement was now 19 bottle kilns (493 t/week), 17 chamber kilns (510 t/week) and 7 shaft kilns (560 t/week) – total output 1563 t/week.
 In 1906, another five chamber kilns were added.
 With the advent of the rotary kilns, the remaining bottle kilns and the last block of chamber kilns were removed.

 Washmills were always used.
 In the final rotary kiln plant, there was a 120 kW washmill, two 50 kW screening mills and two 75 kW tube mills used in series, located on the edge of the clay field at 572110,161090.

 Location: hot end 571883,160709: cold end 571865,160768: hot end enclosed.